yusuke-dna/cadnano-tools/README.md

 ### Colour Code
 - **Staples without ends:** These remain uncoloured, appearing as the default dark grey.
 - **Staples with a length above 80 nt:** These are coloured magenta.
-(Adjust according to your policy by modifying length_max in trace_domain().)
+(Adjust the number according to your policy -max option.)
-- **Staples with a length below 20 nt:** These are coloured yellow.
-(Adjust according to your policy by modifying length_min in trace_domain().)
+- **Staples with a length below 18 nt (excluding ssDNA region):** These are coloured yellow.
+(Adjust the number according to your policy -min option.)
 - **Staples with ≥ 14 nt continuous hybridisation to the scaffold:** These are coloured blue.
+(Adjust the number according to your policy -optimal option.)
 - **Staples with ≥ 12 nt continuous hybridisation to the scaffold:** These are coloured cyan.
+(Adjust the number according to your policy -acceptable option.)
 - **Staples without seeding domains:** These are coloured red.

 ### How to Use